raymond-1227/every-programming-tutorial/README.md

 # every programming tutorial series

 ## About

 So I basically copied the code from the "every programming tutorial" video, which is the world's largest pain because the video quality was like 480p and brackets are totally blurry.

+## LMAO

+The codes from the first and second episode would result errors already when editing the codes.

 ## Original Code?